John Brannigan/Sherdog.com illustration

 Note: Previous ranking in parentheses.

 2. Jon Jones (26-1, 1 NC) The competition is catching up to Jones, but it hasn’t surpassed him just yet.
 “Bones” survived by the skin of his teeth at UFC 247, as he edged Dominick Reyes in a unanimous verdict in the evening’s headliner at the Toyota Center in Houston.
 In a fight that many observers scored in favor of Reyes, Jones was able to sway the judges’ scorecards with consistent forward pressure and a strong push in the championship rounds.
 The hard-fought triumph gives Jones 14 victories in championship fights, the most in the history of the Las Vegas-based promotion.
 After some public back-and-forth with the UFC and Dana White, Jones vacated his light heavyweight strap in August, signaling a new era for the division.
-A move to heavyweight appears to be looming, but a timetable for Jones’ debut is currently unclear.
+A move to heavyweight looms, and Jones is expected to step right into a title shot in his debut.

 4. Stipe Miocic (20-3) Miocic closed the book on his rivalry with Daniel Cormier in the UFC 252 headliner, earning a unanimous decision triumph to retain his heavyweight title at the UFC Apex in Las Vegas on Aug.
 15. In addition to taking two of three from Cormier in what was a memorable trilogy, Miocic’s sixth victory in a heavyweight championship bout tied him with Randy Couture for the most in the history of the division.
 The Ohio-based firefighter, who also holds the record for most consecutive heavyweight title defenses, is now at or near the top of any GOAT debate in his weight class.
 A rematch with Francis Ngannou has been scheduled for UFC 260 on March 27.

-9. Deiveson Figueiredo (20-1-1) Not only did Figueiredo make his second title defense within a 21-day span, but apparently he did so shortly after being hospitalized overnight with a stomach infection.
+10. Deiveson Figueiredo (20-1-1) Not only did Figueiredo make his second title defense within a 21-day span, but apparently he did so shortly after being hospitalized overnight with a stomach infection.
 What transpired was an all-time classic in the flyweight division, as “Deus da Guerra” and Brandon Moreno battled to a majority draw in the UFC 256 headliner that also stands out as one of 2020’s best fights.
 A deduction for a low blow in Round 3 came back to haunt Figueiredo, whose four-bout finishing streak came to an end.
-It seems almost certain the Brazilian is destined to lock horns with Moreno again once the championship combatants recover from a hectic couple of months.
+Figueiredo will get a chance to settle unfinished business with Moreno in a rematch at UFC 263 on June 12.

-Other Contenders: Justin Gaethje, Daniel Cormier, Max Holloway, Conor McGregor, Robert Whittaker.
+Other Contenders: Dustin Poirier, Justin Gaethje, Daniel Cormier, Max Holloway, Robert Whittaker.

 Sherdog’s divisional and pound-for-pound rankings are compiled by a panel of Sherdog.com staff members and contributors: Tristen Critchfield, Mike Fridley, Brian Knapp, Ben Duffy, Jay Pettry, Edward Carbajal, Marcelo Alonso, Tudor Leonte, Keith Shillan, Tyler Treese and Lev Pisarsky.